oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ops-behavior-04-packet-delivery-retry.md

 In MQTT-SN, any packet may not be delivered by the underlying Network.
 If a packet is lost, the response to a request will not arrive.
 In addition to the Keep Alive timer, MQTT-SN Clients and Servers may also resend any packets for which a response is expected, but not received.

-The packets that expect a response and may be retried are:
+The Control Packets that expect a response and must be retried if there is none, are:

 - Sent by both Clients and Servers: